tomliptrot/tomliptrot.github.io/_posts/newsletter/full_issues/issue_22.md

 ![Don't use neural nets for recommenders either (maybe)](https://ortom.co.uk/assets/images/newsletter/issue_22/franki-chamaki-wkvKZR4e2OI-unsplash.jpeg)

 Recommender systems are used extensively by online businesses.
-Systems using neural networks may not be as effective as advertised
+Systems using neural networks may not be as effective as advertised.

 Over the last 4-5 years deep learning has become a popular technique in recommender systems.
-Recent [research](https://thedataexchange.media/questioning-the-efficacy-of-neural-recommendation-systems) conducted by [Paolo Cremonesi](https://paolocremonesi.faculty.polimi.it/) is  and [Maurizio Ferrari Dacrema](https://mauriziofd.github.io/) has found that many pulsed findings are difficult to replicate and tend not to prove significant improvement over simpler methods like K-nearest neighbours.
+Recent [research](https://thedataexchange.media/questioning-the-efficacy-of-neural-recommendation-systems) conducted by [Paolo Cremonesi](https://paolocremonesi.faculty.polimi.it/) and [Maurizio Ferrari Dacrema](https://mauriziofd.github.io/) has found that many pulsed findings are difficult to replicate and tend not to prove significant improvement over simpler methods like K-nearest neighbours.

-The difficulty in reproducing research is a broad problem faced across since.
+The difficulty in reproducing research is a broad problem faced across science.
 Another problem for recommender systems is that there is not a single, large data set like Imagenet that is used by all researchers.
 Lots of published results use deep learning, but it is not the best for performance - at least some of the reason for this is that deep-learning is 'trendy' and more likely to get accepted by journals and conferences.

 🛎️ **Why this matters:** Unfortunately, we should take all published research with a pinch of salt.
 Beware fashions!